cassidoxa/murahdahla/README.md

 ## 4. Diesel Setup

 Murahdahla requires a MySQL database and uses the [Diesel ORM](https://github.com/diesel-rs/diesel) to manage the database.
-Refer to the MySQL documentation for instructions on setting up a database.
+First install `diesel-cli` by running

+`cargo install diesel_cli --no-default-features --features "mysql"`

 Put the database URL in your `.env` file.
 Then run `diesel migration setup`.
 If the database needs to be migrated following an update, you must run `diesel migration run` after pulling the update.
+Refer to the MySQL documentation for instructions on setting up a database.

 # Running the Bot and Managing Permissions